 The combination of capital funds donated in the first year as well as the pledge of additional funds over the next four years led us to commit reserve funds so that the entire classroom renovation could be accomplished before the end of year two.
 The classroom was dedicated in memory of Dr. Roberta Holt on June 12, 2013.

 With your continued support, we will be able to continue to expand our programs, improve our facilities, and replenish our cash reserves by the end of the Campaign.
-Please contact Ruth Sagar if you have questions or would like to make a donation.
+Please contact The Bowen Center if you have questions or would like to make a donation.